mahya-amiri/MultiMedia-Project/README.md

 # MultiMedia-Project
-MultiMedia Projects

-It's about Multi Media Lesson in university.
+It's about Multi Media in university.

 Don't forget about Importing Libraries.
 You can help from Searching in Google!